pingcap/docs/system-variables.md

 - Default value: `ON`
 - Value options: `OFF`, `ON`
 - Controls whether to enable the temporary storage for some operators when a single SQL statement exceeds the memory quota specified by the system variable [`tidb_mem_quota_query`](/system-variables.md#tidb_mem_quota_query).
-- Before v6.3.0, this feature can be enabled or disabled using the TiDB configuration item `oom-use-tmp-storage`.
+- Before v6.3.0, you can enable or disable this feature by using the TiDB configuration item `oom-use-tmp-storage`.
 After upgrading the cluster to v6.3.0 or a later version, the TiDB cluster will initialize this variable using the value of `oom-use-tmp-storage` automatically.
-After that, changing the value of `oom-use-tmp-storage` does NOT take effect anymore.
+After that, changing the value of `oom-use-tmp-storage` **does NOT** take effect anymore.

 ### tidb_enable_stmt_summary <span class="version-mark">New in v3.0.4</span>